bloomsburyai/cape-splitter/README.md

 ## Performance

-Tokenization and splitting is done in 3.7 secs for Squad on a MacBook Pro 2015.
+Tokenization and splitting is done in 3.7 secs for Squad on a MacBook Pro (mid-2015 with 2.2 GHz Intel Core i7).